Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Comparison with Previous Work

 \item We load $\mu$ and $\nu$.
 We then compute $C \approx AB$ as in~\eqref{eq:inversescaling} and store it. \end{enumerate} We assume that $N < 34$, that is, the square moduli are $p_1,p_2,\dots,p_6$.
 Based on the workflow, for

 indicating the number of $A'^{(x)}_\ell$ or $B'^{(x)}_\ell$, we derive

 Similarly, we obtain $T_{\mathrm{f8fast}}$ as

 For reference, Figs.~\ref{fig:heatmap_i8_model} and~\ref{fig:heatmap_f8_model} present heatmaps of the predicted throughput obtained from the above models for the INT8-based and the proposed FP8-based Ozaki-II schemes, respectively.
 NVIDIA's published Rubin GPU specification reports that the peak performance of FP64 DGEMM using emulation is 200~TFLOP/s~\cite{Rubin}.
 The performance prediction in Fig.~\ref{fig:heatmap_f8_model} suggests that, under Rubin-like hardware specifications, the proposed FP8-based Ozaki-II emulation could exceed this 200~TFLOP/s reference level by a substantial margin.
-Fig.~\ref{fig:ratio} shows, for accurate mode, the FP8-to-INT8 matrix multiplication speedup required for the FP8-based emulation to outperform the INT8-based emulation.
-A similar trend is observed for fast mode.
-Fig.~\ref{fig:ratio} indicates that, if the throughput of the FP8 matrix multiplication is only about a factor of two faster than that of the INT8 matrix multiplication, the INT8-based emulation will likely remain faster.
+In addition, the predicted throughput indicates that, if the throughput of the FP8 matrix multiplication is only about a factor of two faster than that of the INT8 matrix multiplication, the INT8-based emulation will likely remain faster.